 Waste Management And Circular Economy: Solution For The Residents Of Kurla, Mumbai

-The densely populated neighbourhood of Kurla, Mumbai, is facing a pressing issue.
-They lack a waste management system.
+The densely populated neighborhood of Kurla, Mumbai, is facing a pressing issue.
+They lack a Waste Management system.

 ABOUT EARTH5R